 REDUCING ENERGY USE AND CARBON EMISSIONS

-HanesBrands successfully met its significant five-year goals energy-reduction, carbon-emissions and renewable-energy in 2012, and has set even more ambitious goals for 2020.
-To date, the reduction in our carbon footprint is the equivalent of eliminating almost 250 million miles driven by an average passenger vehicle.
+HanesBrands successfully met its significant five-year goals energy-reduction, carbon-emissions and renewable-energy in 2012, and set even more ambitious goals for 2020.
+To date, the reduction in our carbon footprint is the equivalent of eliminating almost 320 million miles driven by an average passenger vehicle.

-The U.S. EPA Energy Star program has recognized Hanes’ energy-management achievements for nine consecutive years.
-The company has earned Partner of the Year or Sustained Excellence awards each year from 2010 through 2018.
+The U.S. EPA Energy Star program has recognized Hanes’ energy-management achievements for 10 consecutive years.
+The company has earned Partner of the Year or Sustained Excellence awards each year from 2010 through 2019.

 TREATING WATER AS A PRECIOUS RESOURCE

 Water conservation and wastewater treatment are important aspects of HanesBrands’ commitment to environmental stewardship and mitigation of long-term business risks related to water.

 The company has significantly reduced its total water used per manufactured pound of apparel.
 In 2018, for example, the company saved the equivalent of 1,777 Olympic-sized swimming pools of water.

 The company also regularly assesses its potential water risk using tools developed by the World Wildlife Fund (WWF) and the World Business Council for Sustainable Development (WBCSD).

 Additionally, all of our textile-manufacturing facilities have wastewater-treatment systems that adhere to or exceed leading global wastewater-management practices.